 Seriously, what is it with people when they A) put their fingers in your baby’s mouth, or B) put the entire hand of your newborn into their mouth?
 How can this possibly strike someone as being a good idea?
 Hey there little cutie, with a not yet fully developed immune system!
 I just got off the subway.
 The homeless guy that was sleeping against the handrail was kind enough to move so I could hold on.
 Yes, he did!
 Oh look how cute you are- reaching for my hand.
 Aww, he’s teething!

 Why?
 Why would you ever do that?

 And then of course, there is social-event-that-you-finally-bring-your-baby-to scenario.
-Maria, relax.
+Relax!
 Let me hold the baby.
 You are probably exhausted!
 Grab a glass of wine.
 I’ll take him.
 Hi cutie!
 I could eat you up!
 I’m going to eat you up.
 Munch, munch, munch.
 Entire newborn hand in mouth.
 Great.
-I’m sure my three month old is immune to those recurring cold sores I see popping up on your lip every month.
+I’m sure my three-month-old is immune to those recurring cold sores I see popping up on your lip every month.
 And it’s totally relaxing watching all of this unfold while I enjoy my glass of wine.
 This party is amazing.
 I should really get out more often.

 Expectant moms — maybe you will succeed where I failed, and be the mother you always imagined you would be.
 But I’m warning you now, people are going to shove their dirty hands in your baby’s mouth.

 Fancy some strategy for handling that, and you will really be a maternal queen.